Click to skip to site content

 MOCA Focus: Ana Segovia

-In his luscious paintings, Ana Segovia (b.
-1991, Mexico City, where he lives) twists assumptions of masculinity through a queer lens.
-Working with an aggressive palette of neon colors, daring compositions, and cinematographic framing and cropping, Segovia undermines the gendered basis of Mexican national identity built around male stereotypes standardized by film.
+In his paintings, Ana Segovia (b.
+1991, Mexico City; lives in Mexico City) twists assumptions about masculinity through a queer lens.
+Working with an aggressive palette of fluorescent colors, daring compositions, and cinematographic framing and cropping, Segovia undermines the gendered basis of national identity built around hypermasculine archetypes—such as the charro or cowboy—that have been standardized by film.
+The artist, who is a direct descendent of major players in the Golden Age of Mexican Cinema, an era spanning from the early 1930s to the late 1960s, has been using film stills drawn mostly from this auspicious tradition as a source for his paintings.

-Major support is provided by Eugenio López Alonso and the MOCA Global Council.
+Major support is provided by Cameron Winklevoss and Tyler Winklevoss, Eugenio López Alonso, and the MOCA Global Council.

 Generous support is provided by kurimanzutto, Mexico City / New York.